chris-pearce/scally/components/README.md

 }
 ```

 We've now fixed this component to always have a rigid width of `400px` and a bottom margin of `24px`.
 This may be what you want when you first create the component but adding these default styles is shortsighted and greatly reduces it's reuse.
-Because when you need to reuse the component in a different part of the UI or if the UI it only ever exists in changes then the component will most likely cause breakages especially when widths are applied.
+Because when you need to reuse the component in a different part of the UI—or if the UI it only ever exists in changes—then the component will most likely cause breakages.

 So all components should be 100% fluid i.e. do not define fixed widths.
-A components width is always determined by the dimensions of an ancestral context, so if you moved a component from where it's intended to live in a UI to another location in the DOM e.g. directly after the opening `body` element, the component should stretch the width of the entire viewport as the `body` will always be 100% of the viewport unless you've defined a width on it.
+A components width is always determined by the dimensions of an ancestral context, so if you moved a component from where it's intended to live in a UI to another location in the DOM e.g. directly after the opening `body` element, the component should stretch the width of the entire viewport.
 In fact this is a good test to check you've made your components 100% fluid.
 The rule is that all components sit inside [**layout**](layout/README.md) modules which in most cases will be the [grid](layout/_l-grid.scss).

 For creating whitespace (`margin`) outside of a component e.g. a bottom margin of `24px`, it's best to not bake this into the default component styles as demonstrated above, instead apply it either via a BEM Modifier or via a utility class e.g.

 ```
-.pagination--bottom-spacing {
+.pagination--bottom-spacing {@extend %c-bottom-spacing;}
-  @extend %c-bottom-spacing;
-}

 <nav class="pagination pagination--bottom-spacing">
 ```